cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 ### Todo List

-The approach works in the following way:
+May I suggest the following approach for implementing an app with a GUI?
 - Represent the "application state" using only JS data.
+  - With these data, the app can construct the GUI.
-  - For this app, the `todos` array would be the application state.
+  - For this todo-list app, the `todos` array (and its elements) can be used as the application state.

-- Dynamically update the view using HTML and CSS based on the "application state".
+- In `populateTodoList()`, define the code to update the view based on the application state.
+  - For examples
-  - The code inside `populateTodoList()` should, based on the value of `todos`,  construct the list items using the API like `document.createElement()`, and add event listeners to the `<i>` elements using `.addEventListener()`.
+    - Code that constructs the list items using the API like `document.createElement()`
+    - Code that adds event listeners to the `<i>` elements using `.addEventListener()`

-- Whenever you need to mark or unmark an item as completed, change the `completed` property of the corresponding item in `todos`.
+- Whenever you need to mark or unmark an item as completed, change the `completed` property of the corresponding item in `todos`
-- Whenever you need to add/delete an item, do it in `todos`.
+- Whenever you need to add/delete an item, do it in `todos`
 - Every time `todos` is modified, call `populateTodoList()` to update the view.

 If you have difficulty figuring out how to implement this, try asking ChatGPT or ask a volunteer.